ChrstphrHll/npc_gen/students/Alinea Hellsturn.md

 ---
 ### Description
 - 5th year Elf Ranger in Alderden
-- straight brunette hair that's braided with violet ribbon (med), Brown eyes, and Tan skin
+- short wavy red hair that's braided, Brown eyes, and Tan skin
 - Is Merciful and Sloppy, and has Renewal as their ideal

 ### Organizations